pojntfx/clusterplatform/packages/provisioner/README.md

 - **Artifact Instance Managers**: Manage and register the nodes after installation
   - [localnodes](./packages/localnode-manager/src/svc.js): Registry for installed nodes

-All these services have been implemented as individual, horizontally scalable microservices; this means that parallel builds, a seperate build and distributor infrastructure etc. is possible.
-You can, for example, run the build services in a powerful cloud Kubernetes cluster, but run the distributor in the local network using plain Docker, Minikube or a local Kubernetes cluster - the possibilities are endless!
+All these services have been implemented as individual, horizontally scalable microservices; this means that parallel builds, a seperate build and distributor infrastructure etc. arge possible.
+You can, for example, run the build services in a powerful cloud Kubernetes cluster, but run the `distributor-worker` in the local network using plain Docker, Minikube or a local Kubernetes cluster - the possibilities are endless!
 Non-dependency services don't require a public IP address, so you don't even need to set up port forwarding for such a use case (this excludes the `minio`, `nats`, `postgres`, `redis`, `verdaccio` and `gateway` services).
 See below for an example.

 ## Usage